SNiPER-Framework/SNiPER-Doc/installation.md

 * Boost, boost.python
 * Intel TBB, for parallel computing

-Note: in this example, Scientific Linux 6.9 with GCC 4.4.7 is used.
+Note: in following example, Scientific Linux 6.9 with GCC 4.4.7 is used.
 To enable c++11 features, we use [devtoolset](http://linux.web.cern.ch/linux/devtoolset/).

 ### External Libraries